-Version 1.2.0
+Version 1.2.1

-James W. Johnson

-Primary Author Email: giganano9@gmail.com The Ohio State University Department of Astronomy 140 W. 18th Ave., Columbus, OH, 43204
+James W. Johnson Primary Author Email: giganano9@gmail.com The Ohio State University Department of Astronomy

+140 W. 18th Ave., Columbus, OH, 43204

 Welcome to VICE's documentation!
-Source code and supplementary material can be found in the git repository.
-First time users should familiarize themselves with VICE's API by going through the tutorial, also available in the git repository.
-VICE's core developers are also happy to consult with scientists looking to incorporate it into their research.
+First time users should familiarize themselves with VICE's API by going through our tutorial, available on GitHub along with the source code and other supplementary material.

+VICE's core developers are happy to consult with scientists looking to incorporate it into their research.
+Join us on Slack and start collaborating now!